FEATool Multiphysics v1.10

 Below these buttons are the mode tool buttons which can change depending on which mode is selected.

 In the Axis/Grid Settings dialog box the Grid on option turns on and off the grid.
 By having Axis equal checked the x and-axes will have equal proportional lengths.
 Bounding box indicates how much extra relative space should be shown apart from the geometry.
 Alternatively, one can manually set the Axis limits.
 In 3D a slider control allows setting the transparency (opacity) of geometry objects.

-The following keyboard shortcuts are available in FEATool:
+The following keyboard shortcuts are available in FEATool

 Moreover, in 2D Geometry mode one can hold down a Shift key while using the Create circle/ellipse tool to restrict to a circular geometry instead of allowing elliptical ones.
-In the FEATool Command Window prompt it is also possible to use the up and down arrow keys to scroll backwards and forwards through the command log history, and Ctrl + c to clear the command input edit field.